gsquire/swell/README.md

 num_threads = 16
 port = 42007
 ```
-The file format is TOML and the specifictaion for that format can be
+The file format is TOML and the specification for that format can be
 found [here](https://github.com/toml-lang/toml).

 Current configuration options: